 Ultrasound imaging is based on the same principles involved in the sonar used by bats, ships and fishermen.
 When a sound wave strikes an object, it bounces back, or echoes.
 By measuring these echo waves, it is possible to determine how far away the object is as well as the object's size, shape and consistency (whether the object is solid or filled with fluid).

 The movement of the embryo or fetus and his or her heartbeat can be seen as an ongoing ultrasound movie.
-Most ultrasound devices also have an audio component that processes the echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord.
-This sound can be made audible to human ears and has been described by patients as a whooshing noise.
+Ultrasound devices also use Doppler, a special application of ultrasound, which processes echoes produced by blood flowing through the fetal heart, blood vessels and umbilical cord and turns them into audible sound.
+This sound has been described by patients as a whooshing noise.

 Doppler ultrasound, a special application of ultrasound, measures the direction and speed of blood cells as they move through vessels.
 The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
 A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.